 This was our first time trying spaghetti squash and it was gifted to us by my girlfriend Stacy's friend.
 She gave us this little squash and wrote cooking instructions right on it.
 How awesome was that?
 Almost as awesome as these squash that have spaghetti inside of them.

-Since it was our first time cooking spaghetti squash, we wanted to keep it simple and really taste the natural flavors of the squash.
+Since we had never cooked spaghetti squash before, we wanted to keep it simple to really taste the natural flavors of the squash.

-This one came with directions from a friend.
-I think it’s such a great idea for giving a little gift and introducing something new.
+Our squash even came with directions!
+I think it's such a great idea for gifting to someone and introducing them to something new.

-Cut the spaghetti squash in half lengthwise.
-This can be a little difficult to do, so use a good sharp chef knife and be very careful.
-I’ve read that you can first microwave the squash to make it easier to cut (poke holes in it first), but really, it’s not the hardest thing in the world to cut.
+Start by cutting the spaghetti squash in half lengthwise.
+This can be a little difficult to do, so use a good sharp chef's knife and be very careful.
+I've read that you can first microwave the squash to make it easier to cut (poke holes in it first), but really, it's not the hardest thing in the world to cut.

-Place on a baking sheet covered lined parchment paper, then drizzle with olive oil, salt + pepper.
-Into a preheated 400 degree oven for about an hour, or until you can pierce it with a fork and it is tender.
+Place squash halves on a baking sheet lined with parchment paper, then drizzle the inside of the two halves with olive oil, salt + pepper.
+Place the squash, into a preheated 400 degree oven for about an hour, or until you can pierce it with a fork and it is tender.
 Some recipes call for it to be roasted face down, some face up, some half and half.
 I like the flavors that come from browning, so we are roasting it face up.

-Using a fork or two, scoop the spaghetti strands out of the squash into a bowl.
+Now, use a fork or two to fluff up the spaghetti strands and scoop them out of the squash into a bowl.
 You could also just stop here and eat the whole thing in its built-in bowl.
-It’s really tasty as it is.
+It's really tasty as is.

 Seriously.
 How cool are these things?
 They are like nature's pasta maker.